TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

 **ADMIN TOOLS > Configuration** module.

 .. warning::
-   This module is always viewed in the BE context.
-Variables defined only in the FE context will not be visible there.
+   This module is always viewed in the backend context.
+Variables defined only in the frontend context will not be visible there.

 .. note::